-The full workload of pre-school teachers and teachers according to the general legislation is 5 days a week, 8 hours a day, or 40 hours a week.
-Full time work includes the right to a 30-minute lunch break.
+The full workload of preschool teachers and teachers according to the umbrella legislation is 5 days a week, 8 hours a day, or 40 hours a week.
+Full-time work includes the right to a 30-minute lunch break.

-In a 40-hour working week pre-school teachers must instruct 30 contact hours at a kindergarten, while their assistants must instruct 35 contact hours.
-Pre-school teachers prepare for their work (regular syllabi design, methodological preparation and didactic aids and toys preparation) and execute it.
+In a 40-hour working week preschool teachers must do 30 contact hours at a kindergarten, while their assistants must do 35 contact hours.
+Preschool teachers prepare their daily educational activities according to the Kindergarten curriculum and relevant methodological principles.
+They choose didactical aids and gaming devices for educational activities they execute.
 They document it.
-They follow the development and progress of the children and record it in writing.
-They organise cultural, sporting and other events for pre-school children and prepare and lead trips and camps.
-They take part in organising everyday life and work at the kindergarten, collaborate with colleagues, professional staff and external experts and parents.
-They take part in continual professional development and update educational methods and contents.
+They follow the development and progress of the children and record their findings it in writing.
+They organise cultural, sporting and other events for preschool children and organise and lead children on trips and camps.
+They take part in organising everyday life and work at a kindergarten, they cooperate with colleagues, professional staff, external experts and parents.
+They take part in continual professional development and modernise educational methods and content.
 They work as mentors to trainees.

-Within the 40-hour work week teachers have a legal pedagogical load defined pedagogical hours per week.
+Within the 40-hour work week, teachers have a legal teaching load defined as a number of pedagogical hours per week.
 Normally, a pedagogical hour equals 45 minutes.

 The head teacher may assign teachers to teach additional 5 hours a week within the 40-hour weekly load, which is compensated with benefit to salary.
 The workload may also be reduced by 3 hours, which then also means a lower salary.

-A teacher's workload may be divided in three categories:
+A teacher's workload may be divided into three categories:

 Teaching load or time teachers spent to provide lessons and other forms of organised direct working with students